raolivei/docker_monitoring_nodejs_app/README.md

 cadvisor (metrics collector);
 grafana (reports dashboard).

-Tests run on Ubuntu Server 18.04.1 LTS (https://www.ubuntu.com/download/server), but the architecture is flexible enough to work on later Ubuntu versions.
+Tests run on Ubuntu Server 18.04.1 LTS (https://www.ubuntu.com/download/server), but the architecture is flexible enough to work on later Ubuntu versions and MacOS.

+## deploy.sh
+Run `$ ./deploy.sh` in your shell and provide root password when asked.
+It will install the prerequisites, setup the daily job and deploy the solution.
+It will do all the magic for you.

+Alternativelly, you can deploy manually by following the lines below.

 ## Prerequisites:

-* Docker Engine version 1.13
-* Docker Compose version 1.21.2
 Make sure that your host has connection to the internet.

-***
-ssmtp.conf = This file contains the ssmtp server configuration.
-SSMTP is installed in the docker host by the `deploy.sh` script.
-Use this configuration file to add/change smtp server address and account credentials.

-*** Alternatively, you can opt to deploy it manually by executing the `deploy.sh` steps in your shell.
-This solution is intended to work in either Ubuntu or macOS. ***
+It is necessary for receiving daily emails (website workload)
+* Ubuntu Server 18.04.1 LTS, configured with:
+** Docker Engine version 1.13 or higher
+** Docker Compose version 1.21.2 or higher
+** Git
+** ssmtp

 ## Install